stelligent/stelligent-u/00-dev-environment/README.md

   AWS MFA credentials from Option 1.
 1. Try to reduce the amount of manual input as much as possible.

+1. TT - n9n-autologin.sh in the scripts directory accomplishes these tasks.
+Just call the script with the latest MFA

 ##### Question 0.1.1: 1

 What method did you use to store the aws credentials?
 What are some other options?
+A: $HOME/.aws/credentials was used here.
+Other methods include inline declaration, environment variables, or AWS Vault

 ###### Question 0.1.1: 2